fake-name/ChromeController/README.md

 Interface documentation is here: https://fake-name.github.io/ChromeController/ChromeController.CromeRemoteDebugInterface.html

-Tested only on python 3.5 and linux.
+Tested only on python 3.4 and 3.5 on linux.
 If you are using python 2, please stahp.
 Will probably work with normal chromium/windows, but that's not tested.
 My use-case is controlling chromium's `headless_shell`, and the system I do testing on has no X install at all, so non-headless testing is not something I can do at the moment.

+Note that this tool generates and manipulates the AST directly, so it is EXTREMELY sensitive to implementation details.
+It is *probably* broken on python 3.6 or < 3.4.

 Transport layer (originally) from https://github.com/minektur/chrome_remote_shell